Veterinary Technician vs. Veterinary Technologist

 Both Can Choose to Specialize

 Those who are passionate about a certain aspect of veterinary medicine can work to become a veterinary technician specialist (VTS) by focusing their professional time and attention on specialty skills.
-While this can happen in an informal way through experience, there are also specialization academies that can lead a vet tech NAVTA-approved certified specializations.
+While this can happen informally through experience, there are also specialization academies that can lead a vet tech NAVTA-approved certified specializations.

-Currently, NAVTA fully recognizes five specialties including emergency and critical care, dental, internal medicine, anesthesia and analgesia, and zoological medicine.
-As of April 2021, there are 11 provisionally recognized specialties in laboratory animals, veterinary behavior, clinical pathology, clinical practice, dermatology, equine, physical rehabilitation, veterinary nutrition, ophthamology, surgical, and diagnostic imaging.
+Currently, NAVTA fully recognizes 11 specialties, including emergency and critical care, dental, internal medicine, anesthesia and analgesia, zoological medicine, clinical practice, clinical pathology, veterinary nutrition, surgical, veterinary behavior, and equine veterinary nursing.
+As of May 2024, there are five provisionally recognized specialties in laboratory animals, dermatology, physical rehabilitation, ophthalmology, and diagnostic imaging.

 Each specialization has a unique pathway to certification which includes a combination of work hours, proof of knowledge and skills, case studies, educational requirements, and more.
 To learn more about joining a range of specialties, check out how to become a vet tech specialist.